Out-of-bag prediction balls for random forests in metric spaces: Out-of-bag prediction balls

 Assumption \ref{c1} ensures that the OOB errors $\Roob_i$ (see \eqref{oob_errors}), $i=1,\ldots,n$, are identically distributed.
 This is required to prove the consistency of $\smash{F_{\Roob_1, \ldots, \Roob_n}}$ as an estimator of $F_R$ in Lemma~\ref{lem:FRhat} (notice that the dependence between $\smash{\Roob_i}$'s prevents the application of classical results like the Glivenko--Cantelli Theorem).
 Existence and uniqueness of the conditional Fréchet mean from assumption \ref{c2.1} is a prerequisite for a well-defined analysis of the consistency of the RF estimators.
 As stated in Section \ref{sec:FRF}, this assumption is typical in works regarding the consistency of estimators of the Fréchet regression function.

 Continuity of $F_R$ in condition \ref{c2.3} is required to build a probabilistic version of Polya's Theorem in Lemma~\ref{lem:polyaprob}, and simplifies the proofs of Lemmas~\ref{lem:FRhat}, \ref{lem:Deltan}, and \ref{lem:Deltan_x} (see Section~\ref{supp_sec:proofs} in the SM).
-Finally, assumption \ref{c3} provides consistency of the estimators of the conditional Fréchet mean $m$.
-This is central in the analysis of the coverage rates, since \ref{c3.1} and \ref{c3.2} entail results of consistency for the RF and OOB residuals, respectively (see the proofs of Lemmas~\ref{lem:FRhat} and \ref{lem:Deltan}).
+Finally, assumption \ref{c3} provides consistency of the estimators of the conditional Fréchet mean $m$. \cite{Qiu2024} and \cite{Bulte2024} provide sufficient conditions for the consistency of RFWLCFR and MRF, respectively.
+Condition \ref{c3} is central in the analysis of the coverage rates, since \ref{c3.1} and \ref{c3.2} entail results of consistency for the RF and OOB residuals, respectively (see the proofs of Lemmas~\ref{lem:FRhat} and \ref{lem:Deltan}).
+Assumption \ref{c3.2} is related to the notion of stability of the RF, recently studied in \cite{Wang2023}.
 Due to the identical distributions of $\widehat{m}_{(1)} \left( X_1 \right), \ldots, \widehat{m}_{(n)}\left(X_n\right)$ by condition \ref{c1}, assumption \ref{c3.2} entails consistency of each $\widehat{m}_{(i)} \left( X_i \right)$ for $i=1,\ldots,n$.
 In fact, the consistency of $\widehat{m}$ is implied by the consistency of $\widehat{m}_{(1)}$, as it comprises a subset of the trees in the larger forest represented by $\widehat{m}$.
 Thus, condition \ref{c3.1} is included for clarity, although it is implied by \ref{c3.2}.

 Assumptions \ref{c2.1} and \ref{c2.2} adapt additive error models for Euclidean data.
 The traditional regression function in our framework is the conditional Fréchet mean function, and the error $R$ is just implicitly defined through condition \ref{c2.2}.
 This is important in the construction of data generation processes satisfying the above conditions, since the introduction of random noise must be done ``symmetrically about $m(x)$'' so that the regression function $m(x)$ satisfies \eqref{frechet_regression} for $\mathbb{G}$-a.s. $x\in \mathcal{X}$.
 Furthermore, independence of $R$ from $X$ by condition \ref{c2.2} can be stronger than the typical assumption of homoscedasticity in Euclidean regression.
 Still, it should be satisfied by construction in most models if $X$ only affects the location of $Y$ (and not its dispersion around the mean $m(X)$).
 Condition \ref{c2.2} is needed to derive asymptotic coverage rates of Types III and IV, where the probability is conditional on the value of~$X$, and is inherited from \citet{Zhang2020}.